How to Find the Best Kelowna Real Estate Agent

 They only show you their own listings

-This is called ‘double-ending’—they earn both commissions.
+This is called ‘double-ending’, and they earn both commissions.
 Your agent should show you the best properties on the market, regardless of who listed them.

 FAQs About Hiring a Real Estate Agent in Kelowna